The Savant

-The Savant is an upcoming American crime thriller miniseries created by Melissa James Gibson that is based on an article by Andrea Stanley.
+The Savant is an upcoming American crime thriller television miniseries created by Melissa James Gibson that is based on an article by Andrea Stanley.
 It stars Jessica Chastain and Nnamdi Asomugha.
+It is scheduled to premiere in spring 2027.

 Premise

 The series is inspired by a true-life story titled "Is It Possible to Stop a Mass Shooting Before It Happens?" which featured in Cosmopolitan in August 2019 of a woman who has come to be known as "the Savant" who infiltrates online hate groups in order to prevent large-scale public attacks.
 It covers the division of the Anti-Defamation League that infiltrates online hate groups.